jackalkarlos/assembly-and-bo-and-be/THM REV SERIES/README.md

 Prefixes and Suffixes:
 To distinguish between different number systems, we use prefixes or suffixes.
 There are many things used to distinguish between the number systems, I will only show the most common.

-Decimal is represented with the suffix "d" or with nothing.
-Examples: 12d or 12.
+Ondalık sayılar "d" ekiyle veya eki olmadan temsil edilir. Örnekler: 12d veya 12.

 Hexadecimal is represented with the prefix "0x" or suffix "h".
 Examples: 0x12 or 12h.

 Another way hexadecimal is represented is with the prefix of "\x".
 However, this is typically used per byte.
 Two hexadecimal digits make one byte.
 Examples: \x12 or \x12\x45\x21.

 If bits and bytes seem a little weird we'll get into them soon so don't worry.

 Binary is represented with a suffix "b" or with padding of zeros at the start.
 Examples: 100101b or 00100101.
 The padding at the start is often used because a decimal number can't start with a zero.

 # Data Type And Size